 SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

-Read MoreIn our new building, we have a space for the community to come together for meetings, conversations, and sharing.
+Read MoreIn The LEAP Hub, we have a space for the community to come together for meetings, conversations, and sharing.
 Welcome to The Gathering Place.

 Read MoreThis month, LEAP kicked off an important partnership and program to serve our community.